-For the invited talks (Tutorials, Plenary Lectures and Progress Reports), will be accessible in electronic version from the Book of Abstracts that will be posted on the Conference Website.
-They will also be published in the Conference Handbook.
+The invited talks (Tutorials, Plenary Lectures and Progress Reports), will be accessible in electronic version from the Book of Abstracts that will be posted on the Conference Website.
+They will also be published in the Conference Handbook distributed to the participants.

 The Plenary Talks, Progress Reports and Special Reports, will be published in a regular issue of Journal of Physics: Conference Series, an online open-access journal that is freely available without restriction (see the ICPEAC 2017 JPCS Proceedings).
 Guidelines concerning the preparation and the submission of the manuscript files (page limits, styles, etc.) are available here.